The 138th Kentucky Derby – The View from the Backside

-The odds and sods inside the track pan out like this: the rich and famous fill up the iconic two spires main grandstand; the hedonistic beasts slug it out in the in-field until bourbon, mint julep cocktails or the heat take them down; if you own a horse, or belong to the itinerant Latin American community of stable hands or are lucky enough to know someone that works at the track you can get, where I was now residing seventy bucks lighter, into the backside.
+On this Saturday the 5th May 2012 at the 138th Kentucky Derby Presented by Yum!
+Brands, the odds and sods inside the track panned out pretty much the same as when Hunter S. Thompson first described them only the costumes people wore were different and some southern belles chose to get around on shop mobility scooters.
+The rich and famous still fill up the iconic two spires main grandstand; the hedonistic headless chickens still slug it out in the in-field until bourbon, mint julep cocktails or the heat take them down; however if you own a horse, or belong to the itinerant Latin American community of stable hands or are lucky enough to know someone that works at the track you can get, to where I was now in the Backside.

 ‘What’s it doing?’